 - Set up employee incentives to reduce driving fossil fuel-powered vehicles

-- Urge elected representatives to take action
+- Urge innovative policies and the need to take action

 - Support the introduction of new pricing policies and financing solutions

-- Make choices with the future in mind, and encourage others to do the same.
+- Make choices with the future in mind, and encourage others to do the same

 Calculate your greenhouse gas emissions - EPA Greenhouse Gas Emissions Calculater